 The Netherlands has a non-resident registration process to receive an RNI, which is your Registratie Niet Ingezetenen.
 Your RNI gets tied to your address in your home country instead of an address in the Netherlands.
 Once you receive this number, you will also receive your BSN on the spot.
-This is only available to people who do not spend more than four months in the Netherlands, but it’s one way that you can acquire a BSN (in person) as a non-resident in the Netherlands.
+This is only available to people who do not spend more than four months in the Netherlands.
+That said, it is one way that you can acquire a BSN (in person) as a non-resident in the Netherlands.

-If you need help sorting out your banking options, are struggling with account opening, or just aren’t sure where to turn, we can help.
+If you need help sorting out your banking options, are struggling with opening an international bank account, or just aren’t sure where to turn, we can help.